AuthorizeNet/accept-sdk-android/README.md

 }
 ```

-## Demo Applcation
+## Sample Applcation

- We have a demo application which demonstrates the SDK usage:
+ We have a sample application which demonstrates the SDK usage:
    https://github.com/AuthorizeNet/accept-sample-android

+##Google Play In-App Billing API
+Google’s developer terms require that purchases related to the app, such as premium features or credits, are made via their native Google Play In-app Billing API.
+See https://play.google.com/about/developer-content-policy.html for more details.